adamcatley/adamcatley.github.io/docs/AirTag.md

 31|Varies|Crypto counter value?
 Changes every 15 minutes to a random value

 According to Apple's [documentation](https://support.apple.com/en-gb/guide/security/sece994d0126/1/web/1#:~:text=P-224%20public%20key%20Pi%20obtained%20from%20the%20Bluetooth%20payload), the BLE advertising data contains a NIST EC P-224 public key.
 This key would be at least 28+1 bytes long but only 23+1 bytes in the advertising data ever change.
 The other 5 bytes are cleverly used as the device's Bluetooth address.
 This is how Apple fits a public key in a single BLE packet.
 As demonstrated [here](https://github.com/seemoo-lab/openhaystack/blob/ffc5170ea4b4ceb1ad84e4f89324d6e666ffc7c3/Firmware/ESP32/main/openhaystack_main.c#L107).

+There also seems to be a way to predict part of the future Bluetooth address, but this needs more investigation.

 Apple presumably uses authentication to stop non-Apple devices connecting to the AirTag, as connections are terminated by the AirTag shortly after connecting.
 This could be investigated further to add some kind of Android support, although an Apple ID is needed to benefit from the FindMy network.